liuchu1997/CBT-Copilot/README.md

 Fine-tuned on the `Lumiiree/therapod-dpo` dataset, which contains high-quality therapeutic conversation examples structured for CBT-style interactions.

-## 🎭 Use Cases
+## Use Cases

 - **Mental Health Support**: Provide initial emotional support and coping strategies
 - **Educational Tool**: Demonstrate CBT techniques and therapeutic communication
 - **Research**: Study therapeutic dialogue patterns and intervention strategies
 - **Training**: Help train mental health professionals in CBT communication styles

-## ⚠️ Important Disclaimers
+## Important Disclaimers

-> **🚨 This model is for educational and research purposes only.
+> **This model is for educational and research purposes only.
 It is NOT a replacement for professional mental health treatment.**

 - This AI model cannot provide clinical diagnosis or treatment
 - For serious mental health concerns, please consult licensed mental health professionals
 - The model's responses should be used as supplementary support, not primary treatment
 - Always prioritize professional medical advice for mental health issues

-## 📊 Performance & Evaluation
+## Performance & Evaluation

 The model demonstrates strong performance in:
 - Empathetic response generation